 INITIATIVE 1: Expand support for doctoral programs.

 An Office of Graduate Studies was established, and an Associate Provost for Graduate Studies was appointed in 2014 to increase focus on doctoral- and master’s-level programming, recruitment and retention.
 Professional development workshops for graduate students addressing a range of topics occur monthly, and the first campus-wide Graduate Student Orientation was held in fall 2015.
 About 415 new graduate students attended the orientation session in fall 2017.

 The University Fellows Program was started in 2011 as a university-funded program to increase the quantity and quality of doctoral students enrolled at Georgia State by providing assistantships for the best students in strategic areas.
-The program has supported more than 170 doctoral students since 2011, with a budget of $2.2 million annually.
+As of spring 2018, the program has supported more than 202 doctoral students since 2011, with a budget of approximately $2.7 million annually.

 The Office of Graduate Studies’ Final Year Fellowship Program targets students’ progression to degree completion by providing a monthly stipend to support doctoral students completing dissertations.